Veracity for Class Maritime Portal

 4. The app keeps track of all the steel coils placed in the vessel compared to the specified total amounts, as well as the amount in the selected cargo hold.

 1. In case some Tier Arrangements are failing the rule check, they will show up with red marks.
 This is shown for each row that is failing in the hold, and if any row is failing, it will show as a red mark on the Mini-map.
-This means that the user need to modify or exclude the relevant Tier arrangements in order to satisfy the rule requirements.
+This means that the user needs to modify or exclude the relevant Tier arrangements to satisfy the rule requirements.